Shida18719/heritage-housing-issue/README.md

 ![Am I responsive image](./docs-images/am-i-responsive.png)

-Heritage Housing Issues is a Data Analytics and Machine Learning Web App to predict the Sales of house price from a four inherited house and any other houses within the surrounding area of Ames.The project has been developed as part of a Portfolio Project of my Predictive Analytics studies, a Project-5 at Code Institute.
+Heritage Housing Issues is a Data Analytics and Machine Learning Web App that predicts house price sales from four inherited houses and any other houses within the surrounding area of Ames.
+The project has been developed as part of a Portfolio Project of my Predictive Analytics studies, a Project-5 at Code Institute.

 Link to deployed App: [Heritage Housing Issues](https://predict-heritage-house-price-23d98fcdef5f.herokuapp.com/)